B-Team-Organisation/Fantasy-Chess/documentation/Writerside/topics/Tilemap.md

     </def>
 </deflist>

-> Tile coordinates differ from the grid coordinates we use, because of technical debt.
-They could
+> Tile coordinates differ from the grid coordinates we use because of technical debt as it was practical
-> be merged, it was practical (for rendering code readability) and more intuitive to have (0, 0) at the top,
-> rather than on the left.
+> more practical and intuitive to have (0, 0) at the top, rather than on the left.

 ![Coordinate Systems illustration](./../img/client/CoordinateMaps.png)
 {width="705"}